consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     CheckMsgsRegistry cid.Cid // HAMT[cid]CrossMsgs
     // Latest nonce of a cross message sent from subnet.
     Nonce             uint64
-    // BottomUpNonce of bottomup messages for msgMeta received from che    kpoints.
+    // Nonce of bottom-up messages for msgMeta received from checkpoints.
     // This nonce is used to mark with a nonce the metadata about cross-net
     // messages received in checkpoints.
 This is used to order the
     // bottom-up cross-messages received through checkpoints.